 b.
 Industries that are functionally and visually compatible with the character of the rural area and dependent upon a rural setting.

+9. Non-resource based industrial uses should be appropriately clustered so they do not create sprawling intensive industrial uses across the rural county.

-9. Neighborhood convenience commercial uses should be permitted throughout rural areas, located at road intersections and taking access from collector or arterial roads.
+10. Permit neighborhood convenience commercial uses throughout rural areas, located at road intersections and taking access from collector or arterial roads.
 Generally, other types of commercial uses should locate in the urban area, the rural towns, or in rural commercial centers.

-10. Rural commercial centers should be designated as limited areas of more intensive rural development (LAMIRDs) using the criteria established in RCW 36.70A.070(5)(d).
+11. Rural commercial centers should be designated as limited areas of more intensive rural development (LAMIRDs) using the criteria established in RCW 36.70A.070(5)(d).
 Rural commercial centers should be designated only for identified rural community areas, like Rochester and Steamboat Island Road at Highway 101.
 These centers should serve a larger rural community than neighborhood convenience and have a greater variety of uses, while maintaining a rural character.

-11. Municipal sewer utilities should not be extended into rural areas except to protect basic public health and safety, and the environment.
-See also Goal 1, Objective B, Policy #7, below.
+12. Do not extend municipal sewer utilities into rural areas except to protect basic public health and safety, and the environment.

-12. Buildings and roads should be located on sites in ways that minimize the need for cutting, grading or the removal of native plant material.
+13. Locate buildings and roads on sites in ways that minimize the need for cutting, grading or the removal of native plant material.

 a.
 Clearing, grading, and development activities should respect natural features, processes and wildlife habitat.